TrueDevProfile/kinopoisk-api/readme.md

 # Kinopoisk Api

-Library for simply accessing to the kinopoisk api.
-This library uses an unofficial way, pretending to be an android device.
+A library for easy access to the Kinopoisk data.

 ## How to use
 * Add the JitPack repository to your build file